 - Mechanical scales are much easier to set up – no batteries, no Bluetooth connections or apps to mess around with

 What you choose ultimately depends on what you are looking for and what your requirements are.
 We hope this article has helped consider your options.
-If you are interested to find out more about specific models, we have other posts with product reviews for both digital scales and the non-digital mechanical scales, as well as a post specifically focused on smart scales.
+If you are interested to find out more about specific models, we have other posts with product reviews for both digital scales and the non-digital mechanical scales.

 “How Digital Scales Work”